 Neurological impairments that result in motor or cognitive disabilities are a common cause of adult-onset disability, affecting more than one billion people worldwide.
-This number is expected to increase in the coming years due to an aging population.
+This number is expected to increase in the coming years due to an ageing population.

 In order to address the frequent lack of complete recovery, it is desirable to develop advanced neuro-rehabilitative treatments that are tailored to patients and more effectively target specific disabilities.

-Neurological rehabilitation is a program supervised by a doctor and designed for people with nervous system diseases, injuries, or disorders.
+Neurological rehabilitation is a programme supervised by a doctor and designed for people with nervous system diseases, injuries, or disorders.
 This type of rehabilitation can often improve functionality, alleviate symptoms, and enhance the patient’s overall well-being.

-The goal of a neurological rehabilitation program is to improve physical, emotional, and social well-being and ultimately return the patient to the highest level of function and independence.
+The goal of a neurological rehabilitation programme is to improve physical, emotional, and social well-being and ultimately return the patient to the highest level of function and independence.
 Most patients can resume living independently, thus increasing their happiness and satisfaction with their lives.

 Advanced technology, such as robot-assisted training, virtual reality, functional electrostimulation, and non-invasive brain stimulation (NIBS), can enhance the intensity and quality of neurorehabilitation and manipulate brain excitability and plasticity.
 Innovative approaches, such as advanced technology, can also be used.

 Robotic training can be controlled by the wearer’s intent to move.
 The product’s non-invasive sensors can detect faint “bio-electrical signals” that reflect the wearer’s intention on the surface of their skin.
 This unique system allows patients who have difficulty moving to perform their desired movements with their voluntary commands.
 The product’s elements can be precisely adjusted to fit all individuals, enabling comfortable and effective treatment.
-Both the wearer and their healthcare provider can gain unique insights into the signal patterns generated by the wearer and receive essential information such as the center of balance and phases of the gait cycle, which helps shape the treatment course that aims to maximize neuroplasticity and ultimately gain more independence.
+Both the wearer and their healthcare provider can gain unique insights into the signal patterns generated by the wearer and receive essential information such as the centre of balance and phases of the gait cycle, which helps shape the treatment course that aims to maximise neuroplasticity and ultimately gain more independence.

 Virtual reality (VR) is the use of technology, such as a head-mounted display (HMD), tracking system, and sound device, to create an interactive three-dimensional (3D) experience.
 The ever-increasing capabilities of VR technology offer innovative treatment possibilities within the medical field, including the management of central nervous system disorders.